 Move Into Your Apartment

-Around two weeks into your time in China, after you’ve had a chance to get over the jet lag, find and move into an apartment, explore your surroundings and get slightly accustomed to life in a new country, you’ll start work at your new school.
-The type of school you’re teaching in will determine what your first few weeks in school are like.
-As we described in our blog post – Training Centres – The Best Option For New Teachers – any teachers who have never taught before and are working in a training centre will mostly undergo training during their first few weeks.
-For these teachers, this is perfect, as it means that your schedule will initially be quite relaxed whilst you continue to get settled in China.
+Around two weeks into your time in China, after you’ve had a chance to get over the jet lag, find and move into an apartment, explore your surroundings and get slightly accustomed to life in a new country, you’ll start to work at your new school.
+The type of school you’re teaching in will determine what your first few weeks of work look like.

 Medical & Final Visa Tasks

-In addition to this, you’ll at some point be required to go to the visa office, in order to show your ID and get your residence permit application officially submitted.
+In addition to this, you’ll at some point be required to go to the visa office, to show your ID and get your residency permit application officially submitted.
 Again, someone from your school will go with you, translate, and make this experience as stress-free as possible.